SamlKeller/TJDemsRepublicans/README.md

 # Jefferson Young Democrats & Republicans
-Official website of the TJHSST Democrats &amp; Republicans
+Official website of the TJHSST Young Democrats and Republicans